-The Chief Health Officer has recently issued a public health direction (CHO direction) making it mandatory to carry and wear a face mask in many public places in Greater Brisbane.
+The Chief Health Officer has recently issued a public health direction (CHO direction) making it mandatory to carry and wear a face mask in many public places.

 What if I can’t wear a face mask for medical reasons?